csdexter/lvsat_py2sql/README.md

 In order for this to work, make sure you have both reference files mentioned above in the same folder as this script.
 A generated and fully usable `launchesdb.sql` file is also provided, but you can generate your own updated version.

+The generated database contains two tables, one for launch attempts and another one for satellites.

 The script assumes you have Python3 installed and a suited PostgreSQL database already created and configured, as specified below:

 	CREATE DATABASE launchesdb;